laravel/docs/providers.md

 <a name="the-boot-method"></a>
 ### The Boot Method

 So, what if we need to register a [view composer](/docs/{{version}}/views#view-composers) within our service provider?
-This should be done within the `boot` method. **This method is called after all other service providers have been registered**, meaning you have access to all other services that have been registered by the framework:
+This should be done within the `boot` method. **This method is called after all service providers in your application have been registered**, meaning you have access to all other services that have been registered by the framework:

-    <?php

     namespace App\Providers;